 I have a broad and diverse background in higher education.
 After completing Bachelor's degrees at the University of Michigan and the Moody Bible Institute, I earned a Master's and Ph.D. in history at the University of Notre Dame, where I studied with George Marsden.

 In addition to numerous articles and presentations, my books include The Life of Prayer in a World of Science (Oxford, 2001), Head, Heart, Hand: John Brown University and Evangelical Higher Education (University of Arkansas, 2003), and Reconsidering College: Christian Higher Education for Working Adults (Abilene Christian University Press, 2014).
 My book, Why College Matters to God: Academic Faithfulness and Christian Higher Education (Abilene Christian University, 2009) is currently in its third edition and is widely used as a first-year text by U.S. colleges and universities.

-My wife Lonnie and I have four adult children and reside in beautiful Santa Barbara, California.
+My wife Lonnie and I have four adult children.
 I’m an avid cyclist who logs thousands of miles a year on my road bike.